Zendrii/Decryptor/README.md

 # Simple Cipher Decryptor
-A simple cipher decryptor that is easy to understand an replicate
+A simple cipher decryptor that is easy to understand and replicate
 ## How it works
-This is a very simple cipher tha can replace the following:
+This is a very simple cipher that can do the following:
 ```
-"*" into "a"
+replace "*" with a "a"
-"&" into "e"
+replace "&" with a "e"
-"#" into "i"
+replace "#" with a "i"
-"+" into "o"
+replace "+" with a "o"
-"!" into "u"
+replace "!" with a "u"
 ```